ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 5. **Keep your terminal session open** - if you exit the salloc session, the compute node allocation will end and your VSCode connection will be lost.

-### Method 2: Using a Batch Job for Longer Sessions
+### Method 2: Using a Batch Job

+!!!warning
+Only submit VSCode jobs to devel partitions (such as `devel` or `gpu_devel`).
+VSCode jobs found in other partitions may be terminated without notice.
+Always terminate your VSCode session when you are done using `scancel` to free up resources for other users.

 1. **Create a batch script** called `vscode_ssh.sh`:
    ```bash